Authors: What Is a Manuscript Evaluation? How Much Does It Cost? And Hiring an Editor

 If you find yourself asking these questions, my author friend, you might just want to get a manuscript evaluation.

-What is manuscript evaluation?
+What is a manuscript evaluation?

 print book manuscript ready for manuscript evaluation (also known as manuscript assessment) editing